anakic/querystorm-docs/DefiningFunctions/DataContext.md

 ![CSScript relationship navigation](../Images/relationship_navigation_example.png)

 > Tip: for performance reasons (to avoid type conversions), it's slightly better to leave Id columns as `double` instead of `int`.
+This is because Excel does not have an `int` type; all numbers in Excel are `double`.

 ### Demo